Venados F.C.: Venados Fútbol Club Yucatán

 The Federación Mexicana de Fútbol Asociación announced that the Apertura 2015 tournament would be 16 teams who would play the Ascenso MX instead of 14, as it was in recent tournaments.
 In addition, two clubs would be changing cities and states to the next season.

-Estudiantes de Altamira became Cafetaleros de Tapachula, who were headquartered at the Estadio Olímpico in Tapachula, Chiapas; while Club Irapuato became Murcielagos F.C. and changed their headquarters to the Estadio Centenario located in Los Mochis, Sinaloa.
+Estudiantes de Altamira became Cafetaleros de Tapachula, who were headquartered at the Estadio Olímpico in Tapachula, Chiapas; while Club Irapuato became Murciélagos F.C. and changed their headquarters to the Estadio Centenario located in Los Mochis, Sinaloa.

 In addition to these changes, two new franchises were added later, that of Cimarrones de Sonora, headquartered at the Estadio Heroes de Nacozari in Hermosillo, Sonora, and the FC Juárez franchise began playing in the Estadio Olímpico Benito Juárez in Ciudad Juárez, Chihuahua.

 Finally, it was announced that Mérida Fútbol Club would now be changing logo and be renamed Venados F.C. (keeping the venue in Mérida).

 This meant that the Venados F.C. team would be the "rebirth" of Venados de Yucatán franchise in 2015.